 In addition, I took pictures of other treats that appeared to be safe for milk allergy although we didn’t try them all.
 I just want to give our fellow milk allergy friends a starting point here.

 If you can verify in the comments on any of these, please do!
-Suckers, gummies, animal crackers, chocolate cookies, PEZ, rock candy...I tried not to photo anything processed in a plant with milk.
-But of course do your homework and read labels if you're there.
+Suckers, gummies, animal crackers, chocolate cookies, PEZ, rock candy, cotton candy in a tub.
+Have these been safe for your milk allergy family?

 Be sure to read all labels for yourself as ingredients can change.